-In our clinics, pellet therapy is our preferred method of Bioidentical Hormone Replacement Therapy (BHRT).
-Pellets are compressed doses of the pure hormone (~99%) compounded with a small amount (~1%) of cholesterol (don’t worry- it won’t raise your cholesterol) that is used as a binding agent.
-They are inserted by a trained practitioner through a tiny incision in an inconspicuous area of the body.
-They look like grains of rice.
+Bioidentical Hormone Pellets are compressed doses of the pure, non-synthetic hormone (~99%) compounded with a small amount (~1%) of cholesterol that is used as a binding agent (don’t worry- it won’t raise your cholesterol).
+Hormone pellets are roughly the size of a grain of rice.
+They are inserted by a trained practitioner through a tiny incision in an inconspicuous area of the body- usually the lower back/upper buttock.
 The procedure is done in the office with local anesthesia and is very quick.
 The only discomfort is usually a little stinging during injection of the anesthesia.

-Because of different pellet sizes and doses, men typically require hormone pellet insertion three times per year (every 4 months) and women require it every four times per year (every 3 months).
-The procedure carries a minimal risk of infection (far less than half a percent) or pellet extrusion, and the vast majority of our patients have found it to be literally life changing.
-Hormone pellets have been in use since the 1940s around the world, and the correct dosing protocols are well understood.
-At PRM, we have years of experience in providing the right dose to maximize clinical effect and minimize potential side effects.
+Because of different pellet sizes and doses, men typically require hormone pellet insertion three times per year (every 4 months) and women require it four times per year (every 3 months).
+The procedure carries a minimal risk of infection (far less than half a percent) or pellet extrusion.
+In comparison, patients who select injections as their hormone replacement method need to receive injections roughly 2-3 times per week to keep their hormone levels steady.

-Once a hormone pellet is inserted, it begins dissolving and delivers a controlled, consistent, steady daily dose of the hormone into the body, much like how the hormone was secreted by the much younger body.
-Pellets give the most physiologically correct dosing of hormones and thus are the safest and most effective way to derive the benefits of bioidentical hormone replacement therapy.
+Unlike the spiking and crashing effect that can happen with pills, creams, or injections, once a hormone pellet is inserted, it begins dissolving and delivers a controlled, consistent, steady daily dose of the hormone into the body, much like how the hormone was secreted by the much younger body.
+Pellets give the most physiologically correct dosing of hormones and thus are regarded by experts as the safest and most effective way to derive the benefits of bioidentical hormone replacement therapy.

 Although hormone creams and gels may be the least expensive way to replace the hormones lost as we age, and can in some cases work, they are by far the least effective and least convenient method.
 The skin is a barrier designed to keep things out of the body, and it does an excellent job at that.
 Creams and gels need to be rubbed in completely — and this is a messy and time-consuming process.
 When applying topical hormone creams, one needs to put on 5 to 10 times the dose on the skin that is desired in the body, and what is not rubbed in goes somewhere else (like on your spouse, children, grandchildren, pets, or down the drain)!
 We have even seen cases where hormones are transferred through the shared laundry in a household.
 Thus, topical HRT is our LEAST favorite method of hormone replacement and we do not recommend it.